 SB 1383 regulations also require that we conduct periodic “route reviews” of customer carts.
 These are visual checks of the landfill, recycling, and compost carts to see if customers are putting materials into the correct cart.
 So, you may see our staff conducting these “flip-the-lid” visits in your neighborhood – we’ll then be following up regarding any contamination issues and providing educational assistance as necessary.

 We also have many tips on how you can reduce your organic waste generation: reduce food waste, grasscycle when mowing your lawn, take a home composting workshop, use reusables instead of single-use items, and more!

 Businesses and multi-family housing complexes are also required to properly separate compostable & recyclable material.
 If you own a business or multi-family complex, you are required to;

 Food service businesses (commercial food generators) are currently split into two tiers.
 Read below to check if your business falls under either tier:

 Tier One must comply with edible food recovery requirements by January 1, 2022.

 Tier Two must comply with edible food recovery requirements by January 1, 2024.

 If your business falls under either tier, you must arrange to recover the maximum amount of edible food that would otherwise go to landfills and maintain records of your compliance.
-For more information, visit CalRecycle’s page on Food Recovery.
+For a list of local food recovery organizations, visit our Food Rescue & Donations page.
+You can also check out our tips on how to reduce food waste, and visit CalRecycle’s page on Food Recovery for more information.